oisdk/site/posts/2016-11-04-semirings-lhs.markdown

 merge (x:xs) (y:ys) = (x <+> y) : merge xs ys
 ```

+The merge function above is especially reminiscent of the semiring for formal power series.

 ## Permutation parsing

 A lot of the use from semirings comes from "attaching" them to other values.
 Attaching probability to values gives you the probability monad; attaching values to the free near-semiring gives you search, etc. Is this a module??